The golden sausage: Tauranga's Cherrywood Butcher does it again - NZ Herald

 The medal winning sausages were announced last night at a virtual awards ceremony.

-Despite the disruption of two lockdowns this year, Kiwi butchers have remained resilient and put their best snarlers forward culminating in a record-breaking 605 entries being received from 99 sausage producers across 17 categories.
+Despite the disruption of two lockdowns this year, Kiwi butchers have remained resilient and put their best snarlers forward culminating in a record-breaking 605 entries from 99 sausage producers across 17 categories.

 Auckland-based Grey Lynn Butchers took out the 2020 Supreme Award.